Children/Youth Recreation and Leisure Programming

 We believe recreation and leisure is an important tool that can expand physical literacy, assist with improving social skills, and provide opportunities to work on independence, develop friendships, experience the great outdoors and have fun.

 SMD’s recreation and leisure program has become one of the largest providers of adapted programming in Winnipeg.
-Our vast experience in areas of inclusion, disability awareness and adapted sport ensures consumers participate to his/her ability.
+Our vast experience in areas of inclusion, disability awareness and adapted sport ensures clients participate to his/her ability.

 Children’s Leisure and Recreation Services